dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-10-cyberpunk-2077-computer-messages-and-files-act-2-evelyn.md

 To: Kolya Suhanov<br>
 RE: New girl
 <br><br>
 You fucking gonk get back to work.
 Don't you understand nobody care about you?
 Whose fucking memory will you be in?
-You would barelly fill up any space on my deck.
+You would barely fill up any space on my deck.
 You and your fucking omens.
 </span>
 </div>